top of page

 BOOSTER SEAT EDUCATION

 A 20-30 minute Booster Seat Education presentation perfect for children ages 3 – 8.
-Booster Seat Education has been done in pre-school’s and annually at the Samuel R. Cook Safetytown.
-The I’M SAFE!
-IN THE CAR video (10 mins.) is a great way to help young children and their parents learn why safety belts need to cross strong bones; where kids can safely sit; and how children can help the driver and have fun!
+The I’m Safe!
+In The Car video is a great way to help young children and their parents learn why safety belts need to cross strong bones; where kids can safely sit; and how children can help the driver and have fun!

 113-Car-Storybook.png